marcoaureliojf/pycaps/docs/API_USAGE.md

 Some of pycaps' most powerful features, such as the AI-driven semantic tagger (`ai` tagger rule) and the automatic emoji effect (`emoji_in_segment`), rely on a Large Language Model (LLM) to understand the context of your script.

 To use these features, you need to provide an API key.
-You have two options.
+You have three options.

 ## Option 1: Use the Pycaps API (Recommended)